Brennvo/uibuilder/README.md

 Web Components are a W3 standard.
 The W3 page for Web Components can be found [here](https://www.w3.org/standards/techs/components).

 Note: Shadow DOM is currently implemented in Chrome, Opera and Safari.
 Firefox support is in development and [Edge will also support Shadow DOM](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/shadowdom/).
-In the meantime you can use [Polymer](https://www.polymer-project.org) to build custom elements.
+In the meantime you can use a [polyfill](https://github.com/webcomponents/).

 If you are not interested in Web Components you can still use UIBuilder as a template library.